A former Ballarat train driver has been named Victoria's Father of the Year.

 "You don't do fatherhood for the recognition.
 You be a father because you want to be a father but being nominated makes me proud that someone else respects what you've done," he said.

-The Currans now live in Sunshine, a suburb of Melbourne, and moved away from Ballarat so Mr Curran could be a Metro train driver, a job he's now held for more than 40 years.
+The Currans now live in Sunshine and moved away from Ballarat so Mr Curran could be a Metro train driver, a job he's now held for more than 40 years.

 Since losing his wife of 31 years in October last year, Mr Curran has taken on the role of main carer for Ben, does the washing, cooking, cleaning, school and sport drop-offs and anything in-between for his family.